tineret-spearanta-oradea/hopecamp-website/readme.md

    and `service_role key`!
    You can see the dashboard at http://127.0.0.1:54323/project/default .
 For postgres you can use this db
    url: `postgresql://postgres:postgres@127.0.0.1:54322/postgres`.

+   **Note:** If you have previously run `supabase start` and are switching branches or pulling changes that include new database migrations, it's recommended to reset your local database to apply the latest schema.
+   Run `supabase db reset` to drop the existing local database and reapply all migrations from your `supabase/migrations` folder.
+Be aware that this will delete all local data.
 4. Create a new `.env.local` based on `.env.local.example`: `cp .env.local.example .env.local`.
    Populate `NEXT_PUBLIC_SUPABASE_ANON_KEY` with the `anon key`, `SUPABASE_SERVICE_ROLE_KEY` with `service_role key:` from step 3.
 Please also check that the `API URL` is the same as `NEXT_PUBLIC_SUPABASE_URL`